Northwestern professor wanted in stabbing death

 Lathem, 42, and Warren, 56, are suspected of stabbing 30-year-old Trenton Cornell-Duranleau, a Chicago-area cosmetologist, inside Lathem's Grand Plaza Apartment in the River North Neighborhood, police said.

+"The victim was savagely murdered," said the official, who added that his body was "mutilated."

+The official also said police have recovered what is believed to be a murder weapon, in this case a broken blade.

-Police on Thursday told CNN they believe the suspects have fled the area.
+Police on Thursday told CNN they believe the suspects have fled the state.

 "We do have an idea of their whereabouts and efforts to locate them are only intensifying from here on in," said Chicago Police in an email to CNN.
 "Our primary focus is to facilitate a safe surrender."